 A challenge following enrolment is to provide an environment where Indigenous people can be successful.
 Loneliness or lack of a support network may cause students to drop out and not complete their course of studies.
 Many Indigenous people are still experiencing poverty that has mental, spiritual, emotional, and physical effects on them and, therefore, their possibility of success.

-"When Aboriginal students enter post-secondary institutions, it is important to connect with them early.
+Strengthening Indigenous students—"When Aboriginal students enter post-secondary institutions, it is important to connect with them early.
 They need to know someone cares about them being successful.
-Some institutions foster a sense of community by providing a place for Aboriginal students to connect with each other, meet with Elders, hold sweet grass ceremonies, and access computers."—Diana Blackman, Northern Alberta Institute of Technology
+Some institutions foster a sense of community by providing a place for Aboriginal students to connect with each other, meet with Elders, hold sweet grass ceremonies, and access computers."

 To increase student retention, educational institutions provide instruction and support in a variety of ways.
 Some post-secondary institutions have: